Mentorship is important

 - Are you taking a class from someone you really like/admire?
 Perhaps that person is a research-active faculty member here (but keep in mind some instructors are not engaged in research or creative activities).

-- Attend the Student Research Symposium (SRS).
-Held every spring, the SRS is a great way to learn about what is being done around campus.
-You can often talk with student presenters about their experiences to identify a faculty member who might be a good match for your interests.
+- Attend the SDSU Student Symposium (S3).
+Held every spring, S3 is a great way to learn about what is being done around campus.
+You can often talk with student presenters about their experiences to identify a faculty member who might be a good match for your interests

 - Check the SDSU Research Foundation for job postings - many are research related.

 - If you are willing to live elsewhere during the summer, you can search for summer research opportunities at other universities.
-Search terms can include "summer research," "research experiences for undergraduates," "REU," or "summer undergraduate research fellowship."
+Some successful search terms include "research experiences for undergraduates," "REU," or "summer undergraduate research fellowship."

 - Do not be afraid to consider positions outside your major, if you're qualified for the experience.
 Learning how to work across disciplines is a highly-valued skill itself, so you will not be at a disadvantage in most fields by engaging in related but distinct research or creative activities.
 SDSU has a directory where you can search for certain topics of interest and learn which faculty may be involved in those topics.